 Gerard teaches across the three campus-based MA programmes areas offered in the Media, Culture, Heritage Unit of the School of Arts & Cultures.
 These are in 'Heritage Studies', 'Museum Studies', and, 'Art Museum and Gallery Studies'.

-Since starting with the Centre, he has held the following portfolio of positions at different times:
+Since starting with Newcastle University, he has held the following portfolio of Learning & teaching positions at different times:

 - Degree Programme Director - for the Museum/Gallery/Heritage Studies campus-based taught postgraduate programmes